SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models

+Concretely, the $\Delta$ generator takes three sources of information: the prompt embedding $p_\mathrm{emb}$, the image latent $\mathbf{z}_t$, and the timestep $t$.
+The joint generative context derived from $\mathbf{z}_t$ and $t$, the cross-attended prompt representation, and the original token embedding are aligned and concatenated to form a token-level intervention feature for each prompt token.
+This feature is then passed through a lightweight prediction head composed of a cross-attention-augmented MLP with a LoRA-based low-rank branch, which outputs a token-wise shift vector $\Delta$.
+The resulting $\Delta$ is subsequently normalized to obtain the direction $\tilde{\Delta}$, which is then used by the downstream scaling and masking modules.

-In addition, we introduce the prompt embedding $p_{emb}$, image latent $\mathbf{z}_t$, and timestep $t$ as inputs to the $\Delta$ generator.
-This design accounts for the complexity and diversity of text prompts, since even seemingly benign prompts can lead to unsafe generations, as discussed in~\cite{naacl/WangYCDLFQH25} (e.g., ``a person near by the bathtub'').
-As illustrated in Fig.~\ref{fig:redirect_Delta}, incorporating the image latent $\mathbf{z}_t$ enables the model to identify the correct direction for safe generation, particularly in cases where textual information alone is insufficient.
-Furthermore, ablation studies in Appendix~\ref{app_subsec:ablation} demonstrate the additional benefits of including the timestep $t$ as a contextual signal.
+This design is motivated by the complexity and diversity of text prompts, since even seemingly benign prompts may lead to unsafe generations, as discussed in~\cite{naacl/WangYCDLFQH25} (e.g., ``a person near a bathtub'').
+As illustrated in Figure~\ref{fig:redirect_Delta}, incorporating the image latent $\mathbf{z}_t$ helps disambiguate the redirection direction when textual information is insufficient.
+Furthermore, ablation studies in Appendix~\ref{app_subsec:ablation} demonstrate the additional benefit of including the timestep $t$ as a contextual signal.

 \textbf{Adaptive Scaling Factor ($\alpha$)}.
-A two-layer MLP with sigmoid activation predicts a per-token scaling factor $\alpha \in [0,1]^{B \times L \times 1}$.
-Combined with a learnable gate $g$ (modulated by the token embedding and position), this mechanism enables fine-grained, context-sensitive adjustment of intervention strength for each token.
+A two-layer MLP with sigmoid activation predicts a per-token scaling factor $\alpha \in [0,1]$, enabling fine-grained, context-sensitive adjustment of intervention strength for each token.
 By decoupling the direction and magnitude, we allow the model to flexibly determine how far to traverse along the safe direction for each specific token and context.

 \textbf{Token-wise Soft Mask ($m$)}.
-A parallel self-attention and MLP branch predicts a soft mask $m \in [0,1]^{B \times L}$, which localizes intervention to those tokens most responsible for unsafe semantics.
-Mask supervision is based on pseudo-ground-truth, derived from the cosine similarity between safe and unsafe prompt embeddings.
-This enables the model to focus correction only where necessary, avoiding unnecessary perturbation of benign content.
+A parallel self-attention and MLP branch predicts a soft mask $m$, which localizes intervention to those tokens most responsible for unsafe semantics.
+The intuition is that, for a matched unsafe--safe prompt pair, tokens exhibiting larger embedding discrepancies are more likely to correspond to the concept that should be redirected, whereas tokens with small discrepancies typically encode benign context shared by both prompts.
+We therefore derive pseudo-ground-truth mask supervision from the token-wise cosine discrepancy between safe and unsafe prompt embeddings.
+This design encourages the model to concentrate correction on semantically relevant tokens and to avoid unnecessary perturbation of benign content.

 The corrected prompt embedding is then computed as: